FranckLab/DVC-Simulator/README.md

 ### Health warning!
 The DVC simulator requires a 3D stack to be read in, which depending on the volume size can require a **large amount of RAM** in Matlab, and thus when running the simulator from a laptop, we strongly suggest to use the resize option within the GUI to decrease the total stack dimensions.
 My macbook air can only handle 128 x 128 x 96 sufficiently.

+### GUI view troubleshooting
+The GUI in newer versions of Matlab and high resolution screens, can sometimes get squashed with various buttons and

 ## Author